Abdou-AI02/Raqeeb/README.md

 If Recognized: The system queries the SQLite database to check if the identified employee has already been marked present for the current day.
 If not, it inserts a new record into the attendance table with the employee's name and the current timestamp.

-If Unknown: If the face does not match any known employee with sufficient confidence, the system saves a snapshot of the person to the unknown_visitors directory and triggers an email alert to the administrator.
+If Unknown: If the face does not match any known employee with sufficient confidence, the system saves a snapshot of the person to the unknown_visitors folder and triggers an email alert to the administrator.

 Real-Time UI Update: The application's main interface, built with ttkbootstrap, is updated instantly to reflect the new attendance log and display relevant system status messages (e.g., "Liveness Verified", "Recognized: [Name]").